The Best-Preserved Pair of Skis from Prehistory

 The new ski brought an answer to the question of fur-lining that arose from the 2014 ski find.
 But we are no closer to answers to the two big questions that remain: who was the person who left behind the skis and what happened?

-There are numerous finds from reindeer hunting at the Digervarden ice patch, both artifacts and ancient monuments.
+There are numerous finds from reindeer hunting at the Digervarden ice patch, both artefacts and ancient monuments.
 It would therefore be easy to link the skis to hunting activities.
 However, during the recovery of the ski, the team noted the presence of several cairns in the area.
 They may belong to an ancient mountain trail crossing the ice patch near the find spot of the skis.
 We found an 18th century sled in roughly the same area in 2016.
 This opens the possibility that the skis could be related to high mountain transport as well.
-So, we do not know whether the owner was a hunter or a traveler (or both).
+So, we do not know whether the owner was a hunter or a traveller (or both).

 Julian Post-Melbye holds the remains of an 18th century sled, found at Digervarden in 2016.
 Photo: secretsoftheice.com.

-What happened at Mount Digervarden 1300 years ago?
+What Happened at Mount Digervarden 1,300 Years Ago?

-Trying to understand what happened 1300 years ago at Mount Digervarden remains speculation at this point.
+Trying to understand what happened 1,300 years ago at Mount Digervarden remains speculation at this point.
 With that caveat, there are several possible scenarios.
 Did a hunter leave behind the skis?
 Maybe a sudden snowfall could have buried them beyond recovery?
 This is perhaps not so likely.
-Presumably, the hunter would have placed the skis upright in the snow to make it easy to spot them coming back.
+Presumably, the hunter would have placed the skis upright in the snow to make it easy to spot them when coming back.
 A small avalanche could perhaps be the culprit.

 Another possibility is that there was an accident.
 Maybe the skier fell and destroyed the toe bindings in the fall?
 The skis could no longer be used and were left behind.
-An argument against this explanation is that the skies must have had a significant value.
+An argument against this explanation is that the skis must have had a significant value.
 One of them had repairs.
-In addition, they have holes at the front which would have made it easy to drag them behind in a rope when exiting the mountains.
+In addition, they have holes at the front which would have made it easy to drag them behind on a rope when exiting the mountains.
 So why leave them behind when they could have been brought along and repaired in the lowlands?

 Perhaps there was an accident that left the Iron Age skier dead or seriously injured?
 Is the skier still inside the ice at Mount Digervarden?
 This is probably hoping for too much.
 What we can say for sure is that we have not seen the last finds from the Digervarden ice patch.
 We will be back.